NovaLogicDev/kotlin-native/COCOAPODS.md

     cocoapods {
         // Configure a dependency on AFNetworking.
         // The CocoaPods version notation is supported.
-        // The dependency will be added in all macOS and iOS targets. pod("AFNetworking", "~> 3.2.0")
+        // The dependency will be added to all macOS and iOS targets. pod("AFNetworking", "~> 3.2.0")
     }
 }